Biography

 Matt Jones

 Graduating from the University of Illinois in 1988 and its law school in 1991, Matt began his career in the child support division of the Peoria County State’s Attorney’s Office.
-Moving rapidly through the civil division before being named the Administrative Prosecutor, Matt handled a wide range of matters from traffic to first degree murder, post-conviction and parole board hearings, as well as serving as the State’s Attorney’s representative on numerous committees such as the initial Family Violence Coordinating Council, the Pediatric Resource Center and the Sexual Assault Advisory committee of the Center for Prevention of Abuse.
+Moving rapidly through the civil division Matt handled matters as diverse as solid waste landfill expansion and public health regulation enforcement before being named the Administrative Prosecutor.
+In that capacity, Matt handled a wide range of matters from first degree murder to traffic enforcement, post-conviction and parole board hearings to abuse and neglect matters; as well as serving as the State’s Attorney’s representative on numerous committees such as the initial Family Violence Coordinating Council (developing the areas first domestic violence protocol), the Pediatric Resource Center (a medical-based child advocacy center) and the Sexual Assault Advisory Committee of the Center for Prevention of Abuse (the area’s rape crisis center).

-Upon leaving the office in January 1996, Matt took a position as criminal justice policy advisor to the Illinois Senate Majority where he served as a legal counsel for three years, responsible for the analysis, redrafting and negotiation of every piece of criminal law legislation in the state.
-Matt then moved on to private practice where he attained the status as partner in the Peoria law firm of Johnson, Bunce & Noble, P.C. while being primarily engaged on behalf of the legislative practice for several prestigious Chicago law firms.
-During that time, one of his principle clients was the Illinois State’s Attorneys Appellate Prosecutor.
+Upon leaving the office in January 1996, Matt took a position as legal counsel and criminal justice policy advisor to the Illinois Senate Majority where he served for three years.
+While there, he was responsible for the analysis, redrafting or negotiation of every piece of criminal law legislation in the state, including the landmark Juvenile Justice Reform initiative enacted in 1998.
+Matt then moved on to private practice where he attained the status of partner in the Peoria law firm of Johnson, Bunce & Noble, P.C. while being simultaneously engaged on behalf several prestigious Chicago law firms in their legislative practice.
+During that time, one of his principle clients remained the Illinois State’s Attorneys Appellate Prosecutor.
+While serving Illinois’ State’s Attorneys, he was principally involved in negotiating the Capital Punishment reforms proposed in the wake of Governor Ryan’s blanket commutation and reform study committee report.

-Matt accepted a full-time position with the Agency in February 2009, eventually being named Associate Director, with responsibility for Continuing Legal Education, Government Affairs, FOIA compliance officer and external communications via the Agency’s website.
-Matt is the designated Prosecutor Coordinator for the State of Illinois and is a member of the National Association of Prosecutor Coordinators.
+Matt accepted a full-time position with the Agency in February 2009, eventually being named Associate Director, with responsibility for Continuing Legal Education, Government Affairs, public records disclosure and external communications via the Agency’s website.
 In that role, Matt has worked to upgrade the existing CLE programs (our Basic, Advanced and Capital Litigation Trial Ad programs) through updated materials, equipment and facilities.
 In addition, the Matt is responsible for developing or collaborating on several new training opportunities for Illinois, including:

 • “Ethics: The Movie”